Monday, May 8th, 2023, 1230-2030

 21 miles, elevation 5750′

 We took it slow in the morning.
-Sky had just finished a 5 day leg through the Buckskin and lower Paria loop alt, so understandably had a lot of errands to attend to.
+Sky had just finished a 5 day leg through the Buckskin and lower Paria loop alternate, so understandably had a lot of errands to attend to.
 I chilled out and wrote some postcards.
-Our hunger drove us to make another run to the grocery store…I wasn’t sure that I was carrying enough food for what should be about a 5 day leg.
+Our hunger drove us to make another run to the grocery store…I wasn’t sure if I was carrying enough food for what should be about a 5 day leg.
 This was dependent on getting a raft hitch across the Colorado River, so one can never be too certain.
 Then we set out to hitch south from town to at least Fredonia, where the road split.
 I didn’t like our chances after recent attempts.
-Sky too had a lousy time trying to hitch from Jacob Lake, only making it to Kanab after Stellar gave them a ride.
+Sky too had a lousy time trying to hitch from Jacob Lake the day before.

-We stood for about 30 minutes when a car pulled over.
-The passenger was waving excitedly and then I realized the vehicle was a silver Rav4…the same one I’d been traveling in since March.
-Stellar and Artemis had finished caching and just gotten back to town again.
-They graciously offered to take us all the way past Jacob Lake, where we needed to pick up our alternate route (a road walk that avoided the snow on the North Rim).
-I guess technically this was my 6th ride from a fellow Hayduker and it probably saved us from a very slow and frustrating day.
-Finally I was whisked into Arizona and our time was set back an hour…no daylight savings time for Arizonians.
+We stood for about 30 minutes before a car pulled over.
+Then I recognized the familiar silver Rav4.
+TS had finished caching and just gotten back to town again.
+He offered to take us all the way past Jacob Lake, where we needed to pick up our alternate route (a road walk that avoided the snow on the North Rim).
+Technically this was my 6th ride from a fellow Hayduker and it probably saved us from a very slow and frustrating day.
+In this way, I was whisked into Arizona and our time was set back an hour…no daylight savings time for Arizonians.

 Sky and I began the 30 mile road walk in seemingly the middle of nowhere.
 The Vermilion cliffs stood prominently in the background, while the rise of the Kaibab Plateau loomed to our right.
 The valley was awash in orange hues from all the globemallow flowers…a superbloom of sorts.
 We passed a decrepit ranch and many no trespassing signs.
 The road we started on was faint and quiet, eventually joining the more well traveled and maintained House Rock road.
 We found a cute horned lizard snuggled in a tire tread, pretending to be dead.
 It was the first I’d seen all trip.